Thank you, Johnny Donovan, Jed Babin, sitting in for Rush today.

 As I said, we both want to find more and use less.

-We've got incentives in there for battery-driven cars, and we're not too far from the day when all of us will many of us will be plugging in our cars overnight and recharging them.
+We've got incentives in there for battery-driven cars, and we're not too far from the day when all of us, many of us, will be plugging in our cars overnight and recharging them.

-But we have this is a fundamentally a supply and demand problem.
+But this is fundamentally a supply and demand problem.

 The American public gets it.

-Over seventy percent of Americans think we ought to use more of our own resources.
+Over 70 percent of Americans think we ought to use more of our own resources.

-Well, it's it seems to me that not just the offshore reserves, but the the oil shale as you point to, and and places like the Bakken deposits and uh in the Dakotas.
+Well, it seems to me that not just the offshore reserves, but the oil shale, as you point to, and places like the Bakken deposits in the Dakotas.

 You know, there's a lot of things we have.